 Obtaining a hunter education certificate (aka orange card) is one of the first steps in becoming a hunter.
 Colorado Parks and Wildlife makes it fun and easy to earn your hunter safety card by offering a variety of classroom-based and online hunter-education courses.
 Designed to accommodate any schedule and learning preference, CPW’s hunter education courses provide you with the knowledge and skills necessary to become a safe, responsible and ethical hunter.
 Hunter education also offers a great opportunity to explore your budding interest and to learn more about the different types of hunting opportunities in Colorado.

-5. Where to Waterfowl Hunt
+5. Where to Waterfowl Hunt in Colorado

 Are you looking for a place to hunt ducks and geese?
 Colorado offers some of the best public hunting access in the nation.
 Here you can hunt state wildlife areas, state trust lands and many state parks.
 In addition, Colorado Parks and Wildlife offers a Walk-In Access program, which provides access to private land that CPW has leased for small-game and waterfowl hunting.
 To manage hunting pressure, most of the state wildlife areas and state parks require hunters to make advanced reservations.
 For more information about Colorado’s public-land hunting opportunities, pick up a copy of the Colorado State Recreation Lands and Walk-In-Access brochures.
 Click HERE for tips on hunting ducks on Colorado’s public lands.